 Yet, for some reason, parties going through a family law case often look at financial statements as a burden.
 Versus taking the time to look at past tax returns, current paycheck stubs, and salary statements, parties far too often opt to guess and give approximations.
 They look at these forms as a root canal or some other task that they’d rather avoid.
 So, the philosophy often turns into getting the financial statement done and over with as quickly as possible — and then moving on to more enjoyable tasks.
 This happens even when the party signs the financial statement in front of a notary, with the penalty of perjury, or with an affirmation on the form that the financial statement is true and accurate to their best information and belief.

 The same also rings true with expenses, although this will be for a future article.
-Versus taking the time to accurately reflect what the expenses of a party is by looking at statements, past bills and payments, parties often guess or estimate.
+Versus taking the time to accurately reflect what the expenses of a party are by looking at statements, past bills, and payments, parties often guess or estimate.

 Of course, this can cause parties to have adverse results as it relates to the awards on child support, spousal support, or property division.
 Courts rely heavily on these statements and it is awfully hard to take back what was previously represented to the court.
 For this reason, it is vital that you are thorough and accurate in completing financial statements to the court.
 Once submitted, you might be able to make amendments based on legitimate changes after the fact.
 But it is hard to simply tell the court that what you previously submitted was in error and that it should be disregarded.
 This is why you have to be thorough and make sure that any financial statement submitted to the court is correct to the best of your information and belief.